Pläne

 New building of a maintenance area

-After three years of construction, the new building of the depot is handed over to the company.
-Among other things, it contains various workshops, a winter service hall and waste management.
+After three years of construction, the new building of the depot is being put into operations.
+Among other things, it contains various workshops, a winter service hall and waste management facilities.

 1974